-While a SEA LIFE centre in Birmingham is not much different to one in London or Manchester, because the Brighton SEA LIFE centre is the world’s oldest aquarium it is sufficiently unique to be worth a visit.
-Because it is so old it features some impressive Victorian architecture and the main attraction here is the underground hall with its stunning vaulted granite and marble ceiling.
+While a SEA LIFE centre in Birmingham is not much different to one in London or Manchester, because the Brighton SEA LIFE centre is the world’s oldest aquarium it is sufficiently unique to warrant a visit.
+Because it is so old, the aquarum features some impressive Victorian architecture and the main attraction here is the underground hall with its stunning vaulted granite and marble ceiling.

-However, being so old, it is smaller than many other aquariums and it lacks some features found in newer aquariums.
+However, being such an old aquarium, it is smaller than many other aquariums and it lacks some features found in more modern aquariums.

 The aquarium was extensively renovated between 1927 and 1929 and again in 1991 after it was purchased by SEA LIFE.

 It is a popular attraction for children but the architecture means that adults will enjoy it as well.